 The amount of the carryover or reserve funds will vary according to each PTA's size and needs.
-National PTA has suggested that the reserve not exceed one-half of a PTA's budget for an average year, but each PTA can establish its own policy.
+National PTA and Utah PTA have suggested that the reserve be at least one-half to one full year of a PTA's budget for an average year, but each PTA can establish its own policy.
 No IRS regulation or other federal law specifies a carryover limit.